migsc/cmdeagle/docs/README.md

 ```

 The validate script should:
-- Return a non-zero exit code if validation fails
+- Return a non-zero exit code if validation fails (required for the command to fail)
-- Output error messages to stderr
+- Output error messages to stderr (optional but recommended)
 - Return 0 (success) if validation passes

-If the validation script fails, the command execution will be aborted, and the error message will be displayed to the user.
+If the validation script fails, the command execution will be aborted, and a generic error message will be displayed to the user after whatever output the validation script may have produced.

+All [arguments](#arguments-and-flags) and [flags](#arguments-and-flags) defined for the command are available as environment variables within the validation script.
+See [Using Environment Variables](#using-environment-variables) for details on how to reference these values.

-###### `start` key
+###### `start` setting

-The `start` key defines the main script that runs when your command is executed.
+The `start` setting defines the main script that runs when your command is executed.
 This is the core functionality of your command.

 ```yaml
 start: |